 Where does the French artistic scene stand as regards to the last fifteen years?
 What are its eminent character traits?
 What are its dominant trends?
-Did nay notable change come about to transform it physiognomy?
-These are so many questions brought into play by this idea of sketching a “profile” and not a “panorama” of its present status.
+Were there notable changes that had transformed its features?
+These are some of the questions brought into play by this idea of sketching a “profile” and not a “panorama” of its present status.
 The semantic differentiation between these two words is quite imposing here.
-If the notion of panorama supposes a scope and an extent which imply a broadened vision of the situation, that of profile does not make out the same meaning and sooner accentuates the idea of an overview, a digest, following the example of an artist who endeavours to give a thumbnail sketch of his model in an attempt to express its essential traits.
+If the notion of panorama supposes a scope and an extent which imply a broadened vision of the situation, that of profile does not make out the same meaning and sooner accentuates the idea of an overview, a digest, following the example of an artist who endeavors to give a thumbnail sketch of his model in an attempt to express its essential traits.